Roger Chickering

 Honors and Fellowships

-Georgetown University, Career Research Achievement Award for 2010
+Georgetown University, Career Research Achievement Award, 2010

-Wissenschaftskolleg zu Berlin, Research Fellowship 2008-2009
+Wissenschaftskolleg zu Berlin, Research Fellowship, 2008-2009

 National Humanities Center, Research Triangle Park, NC, John Birkelund Senior Research Fellowship, 2004-2005